CraftSpider/bvanseg.github.io/courses/Lua/lessons/1-chunks-execution.md

 # Chunks and Execution
 Lua is a scripting language, so all it needs to start executing code is some code to execute.
-There's no need to write a `public static void main(String... args)` function -- just give it some code, and the Lua interpreter will run it.
+There's no need to write excess code just to convince the computer to run it – just give Lua's interpreter some code, and it will run.
 Easy!

 Most POSIX distributions will have a Lua build in their main repositories.
 I can personally vouch that Void Linux has Lua 5.3.5 and Pop!_OS has Lua 5.3.3 at-the-ready.
 These installs should provide a `lua5.3` executable and a `lua` symlink to it, both in `/usr/bin`.